-Movements in the provision for onerous contracts for the year ended 30 June 2023 and 2022 are as follows:
+Movements in the provision for onerous contracts for the year ended 30 June 2024 and 2023 are as follows:

-2023 RM'000 2022 RM'000
+2024 RM'000 2023 RM'000

-As at 1 July 167

-Provision for the year (Note 10) - 167
+As at 1 July Reversal of provision for the year (Note 10) 167 (167) 167

-As at 30 June 167 167
+As at 30 June - 167

-24. CONTRACT LIABILITIES
+23. CONTRACT LIABILITIES

-The Group recognised the following revenue-related contract liabilities, which represented the unsatisfied performance obligations as at 30 June 2023 and 2022 and are expected to be recognised within one year:
+The Group recognised the following revenue-related contract liabilities, which represented the unsatisfied performance obligations as at 30 June 2023 and were expected to be recognised within one year:

-2023 RM'000 2022 RM'000

-Trading of oil and related products Subleasing rental income received in advance 6,119 53,131 604
+2024 RM'000 2023 RM'000 Trading of oil and related products - 6,119

-Total 6,119 53,735

-It represented amounts received from customers in advance in relation to trading of oil and related products and the subleasing.
+The balance as at 30 June 2023 represented amounts received from customers in advance in relation to trading of oil and related products and the subleasing.
 The amounts of revenue from trading of oil and related products are recognised when control of the goods has transferred which is upon the delivery of the related goods to the customers.
-Sublease rental income is recognised on a straight line basis over the term of the lease.